mcabrejos24/profiles-rest-api/README.md

-# Profiles REST API
+# Profiles REST API course code

-Profiles REST API course code.
+A course I took where I learned how to create a backend API with Django and Python.